italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - For any presentation, the Credential format and Trust Framework must be designed such that there is a secure way to determine the Issuer and to check that the original Credential was issued by this Issuer.
-(E.g., by using a cryptographic signature).
+     - For any presentation, the Credential format and Trust Framework must be designed in a secure way to determine the Issuer and to check that the original Credential was issued by this Issuer (e.g., by using a cryptographic signature).

-The IT Wallet specification supports both SD-JWT-VC and  mDOC-CBOR as Credential format.
+The IT Wallet specification supports both SD-JWT-VC and  mDOC-CBOR Credential formats.
 The authenticity and integrity of a Credential is checked by verifying the Issuer's signature.

 - For SD-JWT, the verification is performed using the algorithm specified in the **alg** header parameter of SD-JWT and the public key that is identified using the **kid** header of the SD-JWT, and extracted from the Trust Chain for the relevant Issuer specified in **iss** claim.
 - For mDOC, the Issuer's signature is contained in the *Mobile Security Object* (MSO) and can be validated using the Issuer's public key through a trusted certificate chain contained in the **x5chain** header parameter.